What does it mean to be a responsible citizen in a time of crisis?

 A responsible business is one that not only grows the pie, but also ensures that the gains are widely distributed.
 And when the pie shrinks, investors and executives must take a large hit to reduce their burden on others.
 Due to their disproportionate wealth, they have disproportionate ability to bear their share of a shrinking pie.

 The same might apply to citizens.
 Some are in more privileged financial positions than others, and this is what’s in their hand.
 One friend has advanced-purchased 100 coffees from his local coffee shop, providing them with crucial liquidity.
-Another is offering small loans to the self-employed or small businesses, to be repaid over five years.
+According to my friend, who wrote multiple Discover debt consolidation loan reviews, another is offering small loans to the self-employed or small businesses, to be repaid over five years.
 Others still are tipping their cleaners even more than usual, not cancelling their gym memberships, or paying photographers and live bands for events right now, even if these events are postponed.

 Words are often dismissed as trivial, particularly by hard-headed finance professors, but are a leading example of gifts of equal value.
 A genuine, sincere thank-you to a delivery driver, for bringing the package up to your apartment rather than leaving it on the ground floor, can go a long way.
 The same is true to an overworked store clerk, or doctor, nurse, or receptionist if we unfortunately find ourselves in a hospital.